Paul Krugman: Commentator

+In January 2025, speaking on his departure from The New York Times the previous month, Krugman said that he found the back-and-forth with his editor had become intrusive and tiresome.
+He cited "toning down [his] voice" and "pressure for what I considered false equivalence" as complaints, as well as a desire to publish him less often by removing his newsletter.
+The Columbia Journalism Review reported that he refused an offer to reduce his regular columns from twice to once a week in exchange for keeping his newsletter.

 East Asian growth

 In a 1994 Foreign Affairs article, Paul Krugman argued that it was a myth that the economic successes of the East Asian 'tigers' constituted an economic miracle.
 He argued that their rise was fueled by mobilizing resources and that their growth rates would inevitably slow.
 His article helped popularize the argument made by Lawrence Lau and Alwyn Young, among others, that the growth of economies in East Asia was not the result of new and original economic models, but rather from high capital investment and increasing labor force participation, and that total factor productivity had not increased.
 Krugman argued that in the long term, only increasing total factor productivity can lead to sustained economic growth.
 Krugman's article was highly criticized in many Asian countries when it first appeared, and subsequent studies disputed some of Krugman's conclusions.
 However, it also stimulated a great deal of research, and may have caused the Singapore government to provide incentives for technological progress.

 During the 1997 Asian financial crisis, Krugman advocated currency controls as a way to mitigate the crisis.
 Writing in a Fortune magazine article, he suggested exchange controls as "a solution so unfashionable, so stigmatized, that hardly anyone has dared suggest it".
 Malaysia was the only country that adopted such controls, and although the Malaysian government credited its rapid economic recovery on currency controls, the relationship is disputed.
 An empirical study found that the Malaysian policies produced faster economic recovery and smaller declines in employment and real wages.
 Krugman later stated that the controls might not have been necessary at the time they were applied, but that nevertheless "Malaysia has proved a point – namely, that controlling capital in a crisis is at least feasible."
 Krugman more recently pointed out that emergency capital controls have even been endorsed by the IMF, and are no longer considered radical policy.